 I was really careful not to slip and took my steps judiciously.
-Then, I took my time in making the foot holes and climbed through them.
+Then, I took my time making the foot holes and climbed through them.
 I was going to slip at times but I held strong.
-I was not going back with failure on my head.
+I was not going back with failure in my head.
 Finally, I was there at the top.

 I still had to walk a little to make it to the end.
 My legs had given up, but I couldn’t rest.
-I had to get back and I was afraid if I took rest, I would not be able to get back up.
+I had to get back and I was afraid if I took a rest, I would not be able to get back up.
 I might’ve collapsed.

 The cave was filled with 4/5th of ice.
 There was a way back from the top there – an iceless path.
 Thoughts came into my mind that even the guide had misguided us.
 It was all maybe for the lesson of never giving up.

 8. Long Way Back Home from Lahesh Caves

 It must have taken my frostbitten feet 2 hrs (1/2 hr path) to get back to the Glacier.